When to make a Will

 Although a Will can be revoked by destruction, it is always advisable that a new Will should contain a clause revoking all previous Wills and Codicils.

-If you have not made a Will before and wish to do so or wish to update your existing Will then please contact us in one of our offices to come and see us to discuss your particular circumstances.
-We will then take your instructions and prepare a draft Will for your approval.
-You can then make any number of amendments you wish and when you are satisfied with the draft Will, we will prepare the final version for you to sign.
-You can then either attend our office for signing or we can send the document for you to sign at home after which we must check that the Will has been signed correctly.
+If you have not made a Will before and wish to do so or wish to update your existing Will then please contact us to discuss your particular circumstances.
+We will then take your instructions and prepare a draft Will for your approval and will send the final version for you to sign, with clear instructions on how to do this, after which we must check that the Will has been signed correctly.
 Once you have made your Will it can be stored in our offices for safekeeping at no extra charge to you and we will then give you a copy of the signed document for your own records.

 You should review your Will periodically to ensure that it remains relevant to your circumstances.